ouyi/ouyi.github.io/about.md

 permalink: /about/
 ---

+Memory Spills is a blog [based on Jeykll and hosted on GitHub](https://github.com/ouyi/ouyi.github.io).

-Another geek blog on software engineering, data processing, and cloud computing.
+It is just another geek blog on software engineering, data processing, and cloud computing.

 My [previous blog posts are here](https://ouyi-cs.blogspot.com).